 After being in place for three years, a School Governance Council may vote to recommend that a school be reconstituted using one of the approved models under No Child Left Behind or state statute.
 A Council may not vote for reconstitution if the school has already been reconstituted for another purpose.
 The Council must follow the process provided for within the statute, including a hearing by the local Board of Education, which must accept, modify or reject the proposal.
 In a case where the local Board of Education cannot agree on reconstitution, the Commissioner of Education must decide.

-For more information on School Governance Councils, please visit the State Department of Education web site.
+For more information on School Governance Councils, click here.

-The following schools have School Governance Councils in Waterbury:
+The following district schools have a School Governance Council:

 - Bucks Hill